m-01101101/udacity-datastructures-algorithms/readme.md

 At its core, this program is about how to write code to solve problems and to do so efficiently.

+Algorithms are the instructions, the things we want the computer to do.
+It's how we process the inputs and the outputs.
+Data structures are how these inputs and outputs are presented.

+> Inputs > Algorithms > Output

+The essence of a good algorithm is its ability to scale with the problem.

 ## On thinking

 If, like me, you have little background in programming or writing software, then it helps to have a way of thinking how to approach the task at hand.
 Staring at a blank ~canvas~ test editor can be daunting, you know the problem and have some intuition of how you'd solve the problem.
 However, converting that into code, the translation of thought to function, can be tricky.